Questions to Ask Yourself Before Starting a Business

 Starting a business requires an initial investment of time and money.
 You should be sure you have access to enough cash to sustain you at least through the first six months, if not the first year.
 This is especially true if you plan to quit your day job right away, as you won’t have a guaranteed source of income until your business gains traction.

-Think about the resources you have at your disposal, no matter what they are.
-Maybe it’s a relevant degree or a substantial savings account or a rock-solid support system.
-The successful entrepreneur has a plethora of skills and knowledge that can help them survive the rocky few months of starting a business.
+Think about the resources you have at your disposal, no matter what.
+Maybe it’s a relevant degree, a substantial savings account, or a rock-solid support system.
+Successful entrepreneurs have many skills and knowledge to help them survive the rocky few months of starting a business.

 3. Who is my target audience?

-Thoroughly knowing your prospective customer is vital if you want to succeed in your industry.
-You need to know who your ideal client is, what their needs are, where they are in life, how they think, and how your product or offering can solve their specific problems.
+I want you to know that knowing your prospective customers is essential to succeed in your industry.
+You need to know who your ideal client is, their needs, where they are in life, how they think, and how your product or offering can solve their problems.
 Here’s a pro tip: Clearly define who isn’t your target customer.
 This exercise will help you with clarity.

 4. What does the future look like?